-Chun Sheng Goh (CS) is Research Fellow at Jeffrey Sachs Center on Sustainable Development (JSC) and Jeffrey Cheah Institute on Southeast Asia (JCI) in Sunway University, Malaysia.
-He is also Associate (previously the Jeffrey Cheah's postdoctoral fellow) at Harvard University Asia Center.
+Chun Sheng Goh (CS) is Programme Leader for Master in Sustainable Development Management at Sunway University.
+CS is also Associate (previously the Jeffrey Cheah's postdoctoral fellow) at Harvard University Asia Center.
 He is interested in sustainability issues related to land-use and bio-economy, with a special focus on Asia.

 In 2016-2017, CS worked at Agensi Inovasi Malaysia (AIM), responsible for the execution of National Biomass Strategy 2020.
 He then spent two years in Tokyo as Japan Science Promotion Society (JSPS) postdoctoral fellow at United Nations University - Institute for the Advanced Studies of Sustainability (UNU-IAS) and Japan's National Institute for the Environmental Studies (NIES).